Myzerocode/xyd/apps/website/README.md

-# XYD Website
+# Sophosic Website

-This is the official website for the XYD project, built with Next.js and modern web technologies.
+This is the official website for the Sophosic project, built with Next.js and modern web technologies.

 ## 🚀 Features